Backist/Backist/README.md

 # My works #

-- ``Lion`` - A 2d first person game.
 - ``AstroSepia`` - My bot on Discord.
-Bot ready to do tasks from do moderation checks/automod to doing tasks as a play music in ur Discord Server
+Bot ready to do tasks from do moderation checks to doing tasks as a play music in ur Discord Server andm uch more

 # Next Proyects #

 - ``Reminders`` - 2022 Next Proyect - App to remind you what u want at any time and wherever you are.
 - ``AstroSepia Master Panel`` - Improving a Master Panel for my bot.
+- ``BNotePad - Modern NotePad with some cool features, similar to the famous microsoft notebook
+- ```CRUD (No name actually for the project) - ``First experience with GUI and Sqlite3 Program

 # Media #